boostorg/redis/README.md

-Adding a loop around `async_run` produces a simple way to support reconnection _while there are pending operations on the connection_, for example, to reconnect to the same address
+Adding a loop around `async_run` produces a simple way to support reconnection _while there are pending operations on the connection_, for example, to reconnect to the same address (see cpp20_subscriber.cpp)

 ```cpp
 auto run(std::shared_ptr<connection> conn) -> net::awaitable<void>